Sarkar069/i3wm-setup/README.md

 ## Features

-- i3 keybindings and workspace layouts
+- i3 keybindings and workspace layouts without any bars
 - Picom for compositing effects
-- j4-dmenu-desktop launcher
+- Rofi/j4-dmenu-desktop launcher
 - Pywal16 Integration with kitty terminal
 - Alacritty terminal with custom theme
 - Handy scripts
+- Ranger
+- Fastfetch
 - .zshrc with powerlevel10k

 ## Notes

-- Some scripts may need chmod +x to be executable
+- .sh scripts may need chmod +x to be executable

 - Adjust paths in scripts if needed